intrepidusgroup/imdmtools/README.md

    * Generated from **make_certs.sh**
    * Accept defaults for all other values (Including **Challenge password**)
  * intermediate.pem
-   * Does not need replaced
+   * Automatically replace by make_certs
    * Apple's WWDR intermediate certificate
  * mdm.pem
    * Must be replaced